U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 #### A note on undecidability

-While Python parses the code being linted, it does not execute it.
+While Pylint parses the code being linted, it does not execute it.
 This means that no lint rule will be able to prevent `Hello, world!` from being printed.
 No matter how complicated our lint rule, a devious programmer will always be able to construct some convoluted code that evades the rule.
 For example, code like this will pass our linter:

 ```python
 print(f'Hello, {"world"}!')
 ```

 It turns out that it is provably impossible for us to write a program that can determine whether a program prints `Hello, world!` with perfect accuracy.
-To see why, suppose for the sake of argument we had a linter `prints_hello_world()` that accepts the source code of a program and returns a boolean indicating whether the program prints `Hello, world!`.
+To see why, suppose for the sake of argument we had a linter `prints_hello_world()` that accepted the source code of a program and returned a boolean indicating whether the program prints `Hello, world!`.
 If such a linter existed, we could write the following program, whose source code we'll call `src`:

 ```python
 if not prints_hello_world(src):